vipulnaik/daily-updates/succession-plan.md

 * It is mainly for Vipul Naik's own reference, and was not created to provide lasting consumption value.

-* It gets very little traffc from humans other than Vipul.
+* It gets very little traffic from humans other than Vipul.

 * Its content is backed up daily, and at each update, on the Wayback Machine.
 So if people are interested in the content, they can access